Will Mississippi State cover the spread vs. South Carolina? Betting Trends, Record ATS

 Mississippi State vs. South Carolina: Betting Trends, Record ATS, Home/Road Splits - January 6

-A pair of hot teams square off when the Mississippi State Bulldogs (11-2, 0-0 SEC) visit the South Carolina Gamecocks (12-1, 0-0 SEC) on Saturday, January 6, 2024 at 12:00 PM ET.
-The Bulldogs are 2.5-point favorites and put their five-game win streak on the line against the Gamecocks, winners of five straight.
-The over/under is set at 135.5 in the matchup.
+A pair of hot teams hit the court when the Mississippi State Bulldogs (11-2, 0-0 SEC) visit the South Carolina Gamecocks (12-1, 0-0 SEC) on Saturday, January 6, 2024 at 12:00 PM ET.
+The Bulldogs are 3.5-point favorites and put their five-game win streak on the line against the Gamecocks, who have won five straight.
+The matchup has an over/under of 135.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!